How to whittle a bear

 Western Red Cedar

 Western Red Cedar is for bear carvings.
-What makes it an excellent wood is its rich color, weather, and insect-resistant qualities.
+Its rich color, weather, and insect-resistant qualities make it an excellent wood.
 It has a relief line down the back of the carving that allows the wood to expand and contract in this area.

 Applying spar varnish on finished pieces further protects them from the elements.
 Western Red Cedar and Redwood hold up well to weather and are naturally decay-resistant.
 Consider treating the exterior wood with stains, varnishes, and lacquers for long-lasting protection outdoors or indoors.